-14 For they that say such things declare plainly that they seek a country.
+14 For they that say such things declare plainly that they seek hath prepared for them a city.

 15 And truly, if they had been mindful of that country from whence they came out, they might have had opportunity to have returned.